rxwen/vim-ctrlp_extensions/README.md

-# CtrlP listsource
+# CtrlP Extensions

+A collections of CtrlP exensions

-CtrlP extension for listing source files for a project.
+* listsource: for listing source files for a project.
 It's useful to get a clean list that only contains source files of a project
+* cmdhistory: for quick access to vim command history

-A vim command is created by this plugin:
+Below vim commands are created by this plugin:

 * `CtrlPListSource` - list source files
+* `CtrlPCmdHistory` - list recent vim commands

 ## Prerequisites